thecarp/dactyl-keyboard/doc/options-main.md

 #### Parameter <a id="mcu-position-rotation">`rotation`</a>

 A vector of 3 angles in radians.
 This parameter governs the rotation of the PCBA around its anchor point in the front.
-You would not normally need this for the PCBA.
+For example, to have the PCBA standing on its long edge instead of lying flat, you would give this a value like `[0, 1.5708, 0]`, the middle number being roughly π/2.

 ### Section <a id="mcu-support">`support`</a>